-Under the revolving credit facility, as of December 31, 2023, PGE had no borrowings, and no letters of credit issued.
-As a result, as of December 31, 2023, the aggregate unused available credit capacity under the revolving credit facility was \$750 million, however, as PGE has elected to limit it's borrowings to cover any potential need to repay outstanding commercial paper, the elected available credit capacity is \$604 million.
+Under the revolving credit facility, as of December 31, 2024, PGE had no borrowings or commercial paper outstanding, and no letters of credit issued.
+As a result, as of December 31, 2024, the aggregate unused available credit capacity under the revolving credit facility was \$750 million.

 In addition, PGE has four letter of credit facilities under which the Company has total capacity of \$320 million.
 The issuance of such letters of credit is subject to the approval of the issuing institution.
-Under these facilities, which are considered off-balance sheet arrangements, letters of credit for a total of \$106 million were outstanding as of December 31, 2023.
+Under these facilities, which are considered off-balance sheet arrangements, letters of credit for a total of \$85 million were outstanding as of December 31, 2024.
 PGE works to optimize its use of its letter of credit facility to manage energy trading margin.

-Long-term Debt-During 2023, PGE issued and funded a total of \$600 million of FMBs.
+Long-term Debt-During 2024, PGE issued and funded a total of \$670 million of Long-term Debt and repaid a total of \$130 million.

-In August 2023, PGE entered into a Bond Purchase Agreement related to the sale of \$500 million in FMBs.
-The Bonds consist of:
+On February 22, 2024, PGE entered into a Bond Purchase Agreement related to the sale of \$450 million in FMBs.
+The Bonds were issued and funded in full on February 22, 2024 and consist of:

-- a series, due in 2030, in the amount of \$50 million that bear interest at an annual rate of 5.44%; - a series, due in 2033, in the amount of \$150 million that bear interest at an annual rate of 5.48%; - a series, due in 2038, in the amount of \$100 million that bear interest at an annual rate of 5.68%; - a series due in 2053, in the amount of \$100 million that bear interest at an annual rate of 5.78%; and - a series due in 2059, in the amount of \$100 million that bear interest at an annual rate of 5.83%.
+- a series, due in 2029, in the amount of \$100 million that will bear interest from its issuance date at an annual rate of 5.15%; - a series, due in 2034, in the amount of \$100 million that will bear interest from its issuance date at an annual rate of 5.36%; and - a series, due in 2054, in the amount of \$250 million that will bear interest from its issuance date at an annual rate of 5.73%.